|

 Who is Michael valentine?

-Robin Francis started Michael valentine Studio
+Robin Francis (aka Michael Valentine) started Michael

-were financially rewarding Robin felt he had reached a stage were
+Robin felt he had reached a stage where he just needed to do something

-something he was passionate about.
-In 1996, Robin was fortunate
+‘and be involved’ in something he was passionate about.

-to be able to talk to composer / pianist Joe Sample.
-Robin had brought
+In 1996, Robin was fortunate to be able to talk to composer / pianist

-his bulky Mamiya 645 medium format camera into the Jazz Café,
+Joe Sample.
+Robin had brought his bulky Mamiya 645 medium format

-Camden during Joe’s gig and was lining up a great photograph.
+and was lining up a great photograph.
+Unfortunately (or fortunately)

-Unfortunately (or fortunately) the camera battery died on him at
+the camera battery died on him at the very moment he was eyeing

-the very moment he was eyeing what would have been a great shot.
+what would have been a great shot.
+He recalls that heart sinking

-have cried at the time, there I was right in front of one of my
+“I could have cried at the time, there I was right in

-favourite artists with hundreds of pounds worth of equipment, and
+front of one of my favourite artists with hundreds of pounds worth

-I forgot to re-charge the battery!”
+of equipment, and I had forgotten to re-charge the battery!”

 Fortunately, Joe was kind enough to speak to Robin

-after the gig and after hearing of his stupidity… ‘or
+after the gig and after hearing of his stupidity… ‘Or

 misfortune’, he invited Robin back to his hotel for a second